16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 However, DM isn't quite so easily exonerated.
 That is so for several reasons:

 (1) DM-theses make no sense.
-Anyone who thinks otherwise is invited to say clearly (and for the first time ever in well over a hundred and forty years of its adherents not trying all that hard) what sense they do make.
-As the Essays posted at this site show, anyone who attempts this modern-day 'labour of Sisyphus' will face an impossible task.
+Anyone who thinks otherwise is invited to say clearly (and for the first time ever) what sense they do make.
+As the Essays posted at this site have shown, anyone who attempts that modern-day 'labour of Sisyphus' will face an impossible task.

 (2) DM-concepts hinder the development revolutionary theory and practice.
 We saw this in more detail in Essay Ten Part One -- for example, in connection with Lenin's advice relating to a certain glass tumbler.
 [Other examples are given in Part Two of Essay Nine.]

 (3) DM is locked into a tradition of thought that has an impeccable ruling-class pedigree.
 No wonder then that it hangs like an albatross around our necks, to say nothing of the negative effect it has had on generations of comrades.
 [These have also been detailed in Essay Nine Part Two.]